DACL: See discretionary access control list (DACL).

 DirectPlay 8 server application: A DirectPlay 8 application that is hosting a DirectPlay 8 session.
 When connected, the actual communication between nodes in a DirectPlay 8 session may be client/server or peer to peer.
 The term "server" in this definition is meant to indicate the role that the DirectPlay 8 server application is taking in the host enumeration process, which is the DirectPlay 8 application that is currently hosting a DirectPlay 8 session.

-DirectPlay 8 service provider: A service provider that may be implemented on top of the DirectPlay 8 Protocol , as specified in the DirectPlay 8 Protocol: Core and Service Providers Specification .
-When a message is passed through for processing, the protocol interacts directly with the DirectPlay 8 Service Provider.
+DirectPlay 8 service provider: A service provider that may be implemented on top of the DirectPlay 8 protocol [MC-DPL8R], as described in the DirectPlay 8 Protocol: Core and Service Providers Specification [MC-DPL8CS].
+When a message is passed through for processing, the protocol [MC-DPLHP] DirectPlay 8 Protocol: Host and Port Enumeration Specification interacts directly with the DirectPlay 8 service provider.

 DirectPlay Name Server (DPNSVR): A forwarding service for enumeration requests that eliminates problems caused by conflicts between port usages for multiple DirectPlay applications.